winder1991/Springboard/README.md

 --mec-3.4.1-api-mini-project：
 In this mini-project, I use API requests to grab data from NASDAQ and analyze data based on requirements using Jupyter Notebook.

+--iris
+A practice for plotting using matplotlib, also tried to show legends without using seaborn